Microsoft/azure-docs.pt-pt/articles/active-directory/hybrid/reference-connect-version-history.md

 ## <a name="116140"></a>1.1.614.0
-Estado: 05 de Setembro de 2017
+Status: 05 de Setembro de 2017

 ### <a name="azure-ad-connect"></a>Azure AD Connect